Adhumunt/adhumunt.github.io/_posts/2019-06-20-FreeYMPartitionFunct/2019-06-20-FreeYMPartitionFunct.md

 ---
-title: Partition Function for a Free Yang-Mills on a Compact Space
+title: Partition Function for a Free Yang-Mills Theory on a Compact Space
 date: 2019-07-08
 tags: Educational ar$\chi$iv:0301235
 ---